Wollensak audio equipment Tape Recorder

 The LV had changes made to the design of the main drive idler wheel assembly, the pressure pad assembly (opting for the more conventional "swing arm" style, which could easily be disengaged by a simple lever), and the "power cam" to correct these problems.

-ClydeSight Productions Logo Visit www.clydesight.com Master Site
+ClydeSight Productions Logo Visit clydesight.com Master Site

 Web site copyright ©ClydeSight Productions - 2007